 Use of an automated quality assessment tool

-Meter readings on the capture device (such as light levels on a camera and background noise levels for a voice-recording device.
+Meter readings on the capture device (such as light levels on a camera and background noise levels for a voice-recording device).

 As an example of an automated quality assessment tool, the NIST Fingerprint Image Quality (NFIQ) has been historically used in many systems.
 It is based upon a scale of 1 to 5 with 5 being the worst value.
 It is only applicable to fingerprint exemplars (not latent friction ridge prints, palm print exemplars or plantar print exemplars).
-If using NFIQ, images captured with a value of 4 or 5 should not be used for enrollment purposes.
+If using NFIQ, it is a best practice that images captured with a value of 4 or 5 should not be used for enrollment purposes.

 Capture devices may be designed to operate for only one modality or they may be able to capture multiple modalities.
 In addition, they may have different levels of ability for the operator to enter metadata (such as the circumstances concerning why the data was collected, the subject’s name, etc.)